 Twenty-five students in G10-G12 took part in the pilot initiative, which brought them together with experts from IAEA headquarters and the Agency's laboratories, who mentored the students on scientific and technological applications.
 The students' final projects reflected their interests in science, technology, engineering and math, as well as the skills they gained in project development and management over the course of the initiative.

 VIS students participate in a variety of maths competitions annually.
 The QSI Math Olympiad is a team competition where middle school students must demonstrate not only strong problem solving aptitude, but also good communications skills.
 The teams compete in four events: one big problem, brain teasers, short answer, and hands on activity.
 The event is designed to reward the most well-rounded mathematics students, not necessarily those with the fastest computational abilities.
 Our team won a bronze medal in the brain teaser event last year.

 The International Schools Mathematics Teachers Foundation hosts several competitions and our students (usually selected from our Mathematics Club) participate in the Middle School, Junior and Senior competitions.
 In these events, students work independently and together to solve perplexing math problems of varying length and difficulty.
-For the Sunday chase competition last year, a team of Grade 7 students (with one VIS student) placed first.
+For the Sunday chase competition last year, a team of G7 students (with one VIS student) placed first.